 14. Mandala Butt Tattoo

 The mandala is a beautiful and symbolic piece of artwork, but it has also become a popular tattoo choice in recent years.
 Whether or not someone should wear this design, or be inspired by it for body art, is a hot topic of discussion, and the placement further influences that.
 That said, both men and women are drawn to butt tattoos because it provides a large area to get inked.
-It is also one of the least painful locations because of the thick skin, muscle, and fat.
-The pro of getting tattooed here is that you can easily cover up your design, which makes showing it off personally.
-It could also be an option to extend your back or leg tattoo for those who want a large and intricate piece.
+It is also one of the least painful locations because of its thick skin, muscle, and fat.
+The pro of getting tattooed here is that you can easily cover up your design, making it personal.
+Extending your back or leg tattoo could also be an option for those who want a large and intricate piece.

 15. Mandala Chest Tattoo